scor/rdfdb/README.txt

     * to provide a structured interface for the dynamic construction of queries;
     * to enforce security checks and other good practices;
     * to provide developers with a clean interface for intercepting and modifying a site's queries.
+    * no cURL or Zend dependency.

+== Rationale ==

+In an ideal world, all RDF stores would implement SPARQL 1.1 once it reaches W3C recommendation status.
+Today, however, we are still seeing a lot of disparity among the RDF stores available to developers.
+Many of them are solid, reliable and scalable implementions of quads stores.
+It is our hope that the internal complexity of this library will decrease overtime, or even become unecessary in the coming years.
+Note however that even after several decades, SQL vendors still use some proprietary syntax.

+Examples of disparities which RDFDB takes away:
+- 4store uses different endpoints for read and update queries.
+Updates in 4store is done using a RESTful set of HTTP requests (PUT, DELETE, POST).
+- ARC2 uses its own SPARQL+ syntax.

 == Drivers ==

 Because different RDF stores require different sorts of interaction, the RDF database layer requires a driver for each database type.
-RDFDB currently include drivers for ARC2, Virtuoso and 4store.
+RDFDB currently include drivers for ARC2, 4store and Virtuoso.

 == Connections ==